2023 Solar Incentives Guide for New Kensington, PA - Tax Credits & Rebates

 How can I learn if I qualify for certain solar incentives?

-It's a good idea to talk to your local New Kensington solar installer to get an understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided at the level of the Pennsylvania government, may have other requirements.
+It's a good idea to talk to your local New Kensington solar installer to get an understanding of which incentives your project will qualify for.
+Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided at the level of the Pennsylvania government, may have other requirements.

-How much will solar panels save me on my electric bill in New Kensington annually?
+How much will solar panels save me annually on my electric bill in New Kensington?

 How long until the federal solar tax credit ends?